fogg-lab/tissue-model-analysis-tools/README.md

    - Mac: Clang (run `xcode-select --install` in the terminal)
    - Linux: g++ (likely already installed)

-**Tip**:
-If you are using the generic environment.yml file (instead of one of the reproducible platform-specific environments), the legacy conda solver may take a very long time to solve the environment.
-To avoid this, you can enable [libmamba solver](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community) before running the setup.

 ### Quick setup

 Run the following commands in a terminal/command prompt window.